Aspects of Jesus

 largely invented or fabricated, at least greatly exaggerated and

-best intended to be allegorical mythology.
+embellished, and at best intended to be allegorical mythology.

 Moses, and Aaron with his censor